 If your outdoor wedding reception is taking place in a vineyard or garden, vine-themed wedding invitations will work perfectly for you.
 Use an illustrated vine border to make these invitations pop, and consider using a font that matches your wedding’s color scheme.

-39. Chalkboard Menu
+40. Chalkboard Menu

 Save paper and display your reception menu on a rustic chalkboard sign.
 If you’re having a buffet, you can also label each type of food with small chalkboard signs.
 Let your guests know about all the delicious treats available at your wedding with a rustic chalkboard menu.
 Draw an illustrative border around the edge of the menu to make the menu pop.

-40. Succulent Boutonnieres
+42. Succulent Boutonnieres

-42. Vintage Window Frame Seating Chart
+44. Vintage Window Frame Seating Chart

 A wedding seating chart is usually simple and organized and it’s very easy for your guests to figure out where they are sitting with minimal searching to find their name.
 A vintage wooden window frame is a great way to display your place cards.
 Clip the place cards to the frame using clothespins, and then decorate the window frame with a few flowers or a string of fairy lights.

-43. Wheelbarrow Drinks Station
+45. Wheelbarrow Drinks Station

 Fruity drinks are a must for a summer backyard wedding.
 Display them in a bespoke wheelbarrow for a bit of vintage flair.
 Add some southern charm by filling adorable mason jars with iced tea or lemonade.
 Use a vintage wheelbarrow as a unique cooler for your drinks!
 This creative drinks station will fit in perfectly at a backyard wedding or a barn wedding.

-45. Garden Seed Favors
+47. Garden Seed Favors

 At the end of your garden-themed or backyard wedding, give guests a bag full of seeds they can use to start their own garden.
 Your guests will love getting to try their hand at planting their own flowers.
 For more party favor ideas, check out our personalized wedding gifts for a chic collection of wedding keepsakes that are thoughtfully and stylishly designed.

 Whether you’re going for a country-themed barn wedding, a boho-chic garden wedding, or anything in between, these outdoor wedding ideas will help you.
 These wedding ideas will help you create a dreamy outdoor wedding that you and your guests will be talking about for years to come.